jpfitzinger/partim/README.md

 1. It provides a fast approximation of LMG that uses graph partitioning with an $\mathcal{O}(k^2)$ runtime
 2. It is generalizable to nonlinear and regularized regression models

+The proposed approach reduces the dimensionality of the model-space using hierarchical clustering and graph-corrected nested coalition Shapley values for each feature.

 ## Installation